-Last week, AMD’s long-awaited Ryzen 5000 series of CPUs finally hit store shelves (and online catalogs), only to almost instantly fly off of them.
+Last week, AMD’s long-awaited Ryzen 5000 CPUs finally hit store shelves (and online catalogs), only to almost instantly fly off of them.
 It’s a story we’ve seen before, and coming so soon after the RTX 3000 launch debacle, AMD should have known that this would happen.
 But according to Chief Architect of Gaming Solutions Frank Azor, it did.
 Why, then, are we still facing a shortage of units?
 Does this qualify as a paper launch, and can we expect to see more stock soon?

 I look forward to taking your $10 :)September 24, 2020

 Azor first started bragging about AMD’s ability to provide plenty of supply for its upcoming releases in September, when a VR developer who was frustrated about the inability to buy an RTX 3090 jokingly bet $10 that each of AMD's upcoming product releases would also face a “paper launch.”
 Azor joked back with his own “I look forward to taking your $10,” confidently challenging the developer’s prediction.

 A few weeks later, we’re not sure who won the bet.
 There’s no definitive answer to what exactly constitutes a “paper launch,” but the term generally refers to product releases that ship with such low supply that they don’t exist for customers to actually be able to buy the product so much as for companies to be able to officially say that a product has launched.
 Right now, you can’t buy a Ryzen 5000 chip unless you shop aftermarket, but Azor argues that doesn’t mean the launch was only on paper.

 There's a big difference between a "paper launch" and shipping tons of units but demand exceeds supply.November 8, 2020

 Azor's reasoning for his claim that Ryzen 5000 didn’t have a paper launch is because the company still shipped “tons of units,” with demand simply exceeding even that supposedly large number.